-As soon as you log on to CPM with the root user credentials you created during configuration, you are redirected to the main screen.
-CPM is a very simple application to work with.
+As soon as you log on to N2WS with the root user credentials you created during configuration, you are redirected to the main screen.
+N2WS is a very simple application to work with.
 The user interface is simple, intuitive, and user-friendly.
 Most operations are only one mouse-click away from the main screen.

-As you can see in Figure 3-1, the main screen is divided by five tabs:
+As you can see in Figure 3-1, the main screen is divided by six tabs:

 - Schedules – Backup Schedules can be created, configured and deleted in this tab.
 You attach a schedule to a policy in the policy definition screen.